Advice > Software engineering

 • Discuss specific initiatives or projects where you've gone above and beyond to deliver exceptional customer experiences, highlighting the outcomes and impact.

-Ownership — "Leaders are owners.
-They think long term and don’t sacrifice long-term value for short-term results.
-They act on behalf of the entire company, beyond just their own team.
-They never say “that’s not my job.”
+Ownership: "Leaders are owners.
+They think long-term and don’t sacrifice long-term value for short-term results.
+They act on behalf of the entire company, beyond just their team.
+They never say, ‘That’s not my job.’”

-Interviewers at Amazon want to avoid hiring people who think, “That’s not my job!”
-When answering ownership questions, you’ll want to prove that you take initiative, can make tough decisions, and take responsibility for your mistakes.
+Interviewers at Amazon want to avoid hiring people who think, “That’s not my job.”
+When answering ownership questions, you’ll want to prove that you take initiative, are able to make tough decisions, and take responsibility for your mistakes.

-Dessy, ex-Amazon interviewer advises preparing a situation that shows how you take ownership of a project even when you work cross-functionally, and how you go above and beyond to follow through and deliver.
+Dessy, an ex-Amazon interviewer, advises presenting an answer that shows how you’ve taken ownership of a project, even if you worked cross-functionally, and how you’ve gone above and beyond to follow through and deliver.

 Example "ownership" questions asked by Amazon